nmdollhopf/team1_wine_project/wine_website/README.md

     -unsupervised Kmeans confusion matrix

-### Supervised learning model (prediction of quality of wine  based on physiochemical properties) primary analysis
+### Supervised learning model (prediction of quality of wine  based on physicochemical properties) primary analysis

 #### logit model; Quality binned into (5) outcomes 3-4,5,6,7,8-9 (note red wine does not have 9)